TARUN2K3/MyCodePortfolio/README.md

-# Portfolio
 # TechShowcase: A Personal Portfolio
-# Tarun Kumar Sharma Portfolio
-# HTML5 and CSS3 for structure and styling
+## HTML5 and CSS3 for structure and styling

 ## About